Ariador1987/AirportSystems/README.md

 - AutoMapper and DTO's
 - Webcompiler (for custom scss files)

+IMPORTANT:
   WebCompiler can give issues upon project initialization - if that's the case.
 Clean then Build (Not rebuild, as the rebuild makes the thread freeze for some reason)
+  Username / Password => admin@as.com / P@ssword1 and checker@as.com / P@ssword1